thereeceshow/tic-tac-toe/pseudocode.md

 1. Empty corner: The player plays in a corner square.

 1. Empty side: The player plays in a middle square on any of the 4 sides.

+---

+## Functions

+#### Init

+Init will draw the game board dynamically.
+It will create all the const and variables needed, and set up the initial state.
+This function **WILL** reset the game count, so it should not be run for each  new game.

+#### Check win conditions

+After each move (click) this function will run to see if a winning game condition has been met.
+If so it will lock game play.
+Show the win, increment the winner's score, and allow for a new game.

+If game board is full, and no win condition has been met, the result is a Cat.
+The game will lock, there is no winner, CAT score is incriminated.

+If no winner, and no cat, game continues and moves to other players turn.

+#### Score

+Score will increment winner or Cat's value by 1 each time a end game condition is met.

+#### Opponent move

+This is the AI function that will play agaisnt the human player.